homeflow/homeflow.github.io/_posts/property-searching/2014-01-12-saving-to-shortlist.md

 This construct is the actual saved property record within the widget.

 Next we need to allow our widget to show up somewhere in your theme - typically a sidebar.
-Add the following code whereever you would like it to show:
+Add the following code wherever you would like it to show:

 ``<div id="saved_properties_view" class="hidden"></div>``.